ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

                     ((BLangRecordLiteral) ((BLangAnnotationAttachment) annotation).expr).getKeyValuePairs();

             // In this particular case, there is no need to iterate through the list since our annotation only has
             // one field.
-So let's just take the first element of the fields list.
+Therefore, take the first element of the fields list.
             BLangRecordKeyValue salutationField = annotFields.get(0);
             String annotFieldValue = ((BLangLiteral) salutationField.getValue()).getValue().toString();
             String greeting = String.format("%s from %s()\n", annotFieldValue, functionNode.getName().getValue());